-Teaching Style Ü Methods in Dynamic Vegetation Ecology (5 SWS.
-5 CP) Prerequisites Basic R knowledge recommended Performance Assessment Written report (ungraded) Work Load Active participation in Exercise 60 hours Preparation and follow-up: 40 hours Assessment component determined by instructor: 50 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer Semester Target Group Global Change Ecology, Environmental Geography, Biodiversity and Ecology, Geoecology, Physical Geography.
-Limited number of participants Reference to Other Modules M20 Methods in Dynamic Vegetation Ecology 4.6 Module Area F "Free Choice" Modules with an extent of 5-credit points are allowed as well as single classes (in total 5-CP).
+Teaching Style Ü Spatial Statistics and Visualization with R (2 SWS, 3 LP) Prerequisites Experience in the use of the software R as well as basic statistical knowledge (e.g. from modules M1 and M2) Performance Assessment Written examination (ungraded), seminar presentation (ungraded) or written elaboration (ungraded) Workload Active participation in 1 course: 30 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 30 hours Sum: 90 hours Credit Points 3 LP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer semester Target Group Ecology and geography-oriented master's programmes Reference to Other Modules M1 Introduction to R M2 Statistical Modelling with R M12 Introduction to GIS M13 Advanced Geostatistical Methods M19 Multivariate Analyses in Ecology 4.6 Module Area F "Free Choice" Modules with an extent of 5-credit points are allowed as well as single classes (in total 5-CP).
 This Free Choice Module should be used to advance students' knowledge in their individually chosen areas of specialisation.
 Classes can be taken that are offered in other GCE-Modules, but which do not belong to a person's areas of specialisation.
 In general, modules from adjacent programmes can be chosen.
 Additionally, students are permitted to request credit for other courses as well.
 In Module F, Performance Assessment must take place.
 No grades are given or are calculated into the total grade.
 4.7 Module Area S "International Science Schools" Summer and Winter Schools play an important part in our teaching concept.
 Each year the UBT offers a relevant "Science School" with workshop character.
 However, courses at other venues will be accepted if they deal with the issues of Global Change and its impact.
 The Programme Coordinating Office provides students with a course list being offered by the instructors.
 The Examination Committee for the Programme must accept any External Schools where courses might be taken; prior agreement for this is necessary.
 This type of course is directed at connecting students to issues dealing with current developments in a rapidly changing field of science.
 Furthermore, such workshops and intensive courses enable participants to have contact not only with instructors and experts from practical backgrounds, but also to peers from other academic programmes, study venues and countries.
 In this way the Schools are very useful for developing individual networks that, particularly for this course of study, might be very significant for later career opportunities.
-The credit points have different values due to the heterogeneity of international course offerings so that the students will not necessarily earn 5-credit points for each School.
-The students themselves choose the workload of each School.
+The students provide a written prove of the workload of each School from the organisers of the School.
+The credit points have different values due to the heterogeneity of international course offerings so that the Global Change Ecology coordination will approve the conversion of the credit points.
 The total number of credit points earned in Module Area S may not be less than 5-credit points and not more than 10-credit points.
 The following Module is offered as an example.
 S International Science Schools Responsible for the Module Biogeography, UBT Structural Content Alternating; International Consortium of Study Locations Learning Objectives Aim of this module is to provide a setting for advanced discussion and debate in small groups about current ecological topics dealing with Global Change.